-We go behind the scenes at Inver, a visionary Scottish restaurant serving up radical takes on traditional Caledonian cooking such as whipped custard with raw ginger and whisky, lamb cooked over coals with cured courgettes and ewe’s yogurt, and oysters plucked from the loch 30 minutes before hitting the table...
+In an untrammelled corner of Scotland (check out our guide to the best restaurants in Scotland) a visionary restaurant is serving up such radical takes on traditional Caledonian cooking as whipped custard with raw ginger and whisky, lamb cooked over coals with cured courgettes and ewe’s yoghurt and oysters plucked from the loch 30 minutes before hitting the table.

 When chef Pamela Brunton and her partner Rob Latimer opened Inver, an experimental restaurant on the banks of a remote loch in the Scottish highlands, they expected some resistance from locals used to the Scottish staples served by the previous owner.
 “Former customers would come in demanding fish and chips,” says Rob, who works as front-of-house.
 But instead of getting downhearted by the requests, the couple took inspiration, and in a cheeky culinary twist that was soon to become their trademark, they duly added fish and chips to the menu – only served it completely raw.

 Pam Brunton and Rob Latimer